MANGA-1614/manga-1614.github.io/README.md

 $ git commit -m 'Some descriptive commit message'
 $ git push origin master

-$ npm run build //Run every time there is a change you want to push live
+$ npm run build // Run every time there is a change you want to push live
+$ git subtree push --prefix dist origin gh-pages // Pushes to the gh-pages branch as a subtree
 ```